 Early Black Friday deals: Apple AirPods, Samsung Galaxy Buds, Bose, gaming headphones and more

-Thanks to all the early Black Friday sales, there are many deals on different kinds of headphones and earbuds right now, including noise-canceling headphones, wireless headphones, in-ear headphones, over-ear headphones, earbuds, Apple AirPods and every headphone in between.
+Thanks to all the Black Friday sales, there are plentiful deals on different kinds of headphones and earbuds right now, including noise-canceling headphones, wireless headphones, in-ear headphones, over-ear headphones, earbuds, Apple AirPods and every headphone in between.

 We've discovered the best Black Friday deals on AirPods and headphones across the internet.
 Whether you're looking for a deal on the luxe Apple AirPods Max or hoping to score some serious savings on headphones from Skull Candy or Samsung, listen up.
 We've found great, top-rated headphones for you at great Black Friday prices.